jandersongarcia/echostack/README.md

 It works like a backend toolbox — offering only the essentials for routing, database, validation, authentication, and logging.
 Perfect for those who want to avoid heavy frameworks and focus on a functional, lightweight, and easy-to-maintain API.

-It offers basic support for:
+It provides basic support for:

 * Routing with AltoRouter
 * Lightweight ORM with Medoo